 National Bird Day

-This National Bird Day holiday is always celebrated on January 5.
+National Bird Day is always celebrated on January 5.

 Bird activists created this special holiday.
 It calls upon people to recognize the plight of captive birds.
 It also draws attention to their exploitation in the U.S. pet industry.
 On this day, organizers suggest we reflect upon the living conditions when they are held in captivity.